 From February 1881 to March 1884 he served with the Flora, in South Africa.
 The 1881 census finds him stationed with the Flora—but not on board ship; the Flora at anchor in Saviours Bay, Cape of Good Hope, a fourth class receiving ship, under Commander Henry Townley Wright.
-Reuben reengaged on the 28th October that year; his physical description was unchanged, save that he had grown to 5'8".
+Reuben reengaged on the 28th October that year; his physical description was unchanged.
 In 1881 he received a good conduct medal: a notice was published in The Times on 20 December that "Sergt.
 Reuben Beck, R.M., of the Flora" had been awarded the "medal for long service and good conduct".
 He served as hospital sergeant at Simons Town, just outside Cape Town.
 In 1883 he became a Freemason, joining the Royal Alfred Lodge (420) at Simons Town, Cape of Good Hope (and by the time of his golden wedding anniversary in 1926 he was one of the oldest Freemasons in the Medway towns).
 In February 1884 he was discharged from his ship, and given mail steamer passage to England.
 He had apparently been involved in the war with the Zulus—he returned to England with a Zulu assagai and shield.8

 After 23 years service in the stores he was superannuated, obtaining a gratuity and pension, but even then he still felt fit for work, and secured a position at the Rochester Recruiting Office, which he retained until the staff was reduced.
 Shortly afterwards he became a writer or clerk in the R.E.
 Record Office, and continued in that position until May 1919, thus completing 46½ years in one or other branch of the services.12